How Often Should I Buy New Clothes? Experts Explain

 Many things drive consumption: be it personal motivations, novelty-seeking, or life needs.
 However, fast fashion is notorious for triggering consumerism via never-ending collections, aggressive advertisements, and most importantly, gamification of consumption.

-To illustrate, Cider offers a “Share & Earn” event, where you urge your friends to download the Cider app and generate store credits.
-What’s more, when you make a purchase on the Cider website, every dollar you spend equates to 10 points accumulated.
+Cider, for example, offers a “Share & Earn” event, where you urge your friends to download the Cider app and generate store credits.
+When you make a purchase on the Cider website, every dollar you spend equates to 10 points accumulated.
 You also collect points by writing reviews, including images in them, entering your measurements, and completing your user profile.

 Is Cider Democratizing Fashion With Cheap Clothing?